 CVE-2025-15144: Cross Site Scripting in dayrui XunRuiCMS

 A weakness has been identified in dayrui XunRuiCMS up to 4.7.1.
 The impacted element is the function dr_show_error/dr_exit_msg of the file /dayrui/Fcms/Init.php of the component JSONP Callback Handler.
 This manipulation of the argument callback causes cross site scripting.
 The attack can be initiated remotely.
-The exploit has been made available to the public and could be exploited.
+The exploit has been made available to the public and could be used for attacks.
 The vendor was contacted early about this disclosure but did not respond in any way.

 AI Analysis